Council Tax second homes

 If you have a property which is in a poor state of repair, or undergoing substantial refurbishment work or structural alterations, the Valuation Office Agency (VOA) may delete it from the Council Tax list.
 However the VOA will only do this if it is derelict and uninhabitable, or if the work is substantial and the property is being rebuilt or structurally altered.

-Furnished second homes
+Furnished second homes and unoccupied furnished properties

 If you live in a particular property because of your job, different rules may apply.
 If your main residence is somewhere else, the job related home may qualify for a 50% discount.
 If it is your main residence, your other home may qualify for the discount.